Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

           "message": ""
       }

    :resjson object result: A mapping of accounts to the DSR history report of each account.
-If an account is not in the mapping Rotki does not see anything locked in DSR for it.
+If an account is not in the mapping backend does not see anything locked in DSR for it.
    :resjson object movements: A list of deposits/withdrawals to/from the DSR for each account.
    :resjson string gain_so_far: The total gain so far in DAI from the DSR for this account.
 The amount is the DAI amount and the USD value is the added usd value of all the usd values of each movement again plus the usd value of the remaining taking into account current usd price
    :resjsonarr string movement_type: The type of movement involving the DSR.
 Can be either "deposit" or "withdrawal".